Parking rules and restrictions

 Road markings may be used to create parking spaces for residents, typically in flats near town centres or other popular parking spots.
 To park your car in one of these locations, you’d usually need to apply for a parking permit.

 These are limited to two resident permits and one visitor permit per property.

-It’s worth noting that some properties may not be entitled to a permit, as sometimes restrictions apply.
-Your local council will have more information on these restrictions.
+It’s worth noting that some properties might not be entitled to a permit, as sometimes restrictions apply.
+Your local council should have more information on these restrictions.

-If you’re illegally parked in a residential area during the hours of operation you will face a penalty charge notice.
+If you’re illegally parked in a residential area during the hours of operation you could face a penalty charge notice.